All in the Family: Hill tribes and Elephants

 Meet the Elephants

 Your guide and driver will meet you at the hotel at 0800 for your two days “All in the Family: Hill tribes and Elephants” tour.
-Our first stop will be at a typical Northern Thai local market where your guide will do his shopping for the coming days and will explain some of the local specialities that are for sale here.
+Our first stop will be at a typical Northern Thai local market where your guide will do his shopping for the coming days and will explain some of the local specialties that are for sale here.
 Drive to Mae Wang and onwards to Mae Sapok, our first destination of today.
 This trip takes place in the Mae Wang area.

 Here we will visit an elephant camp which we carefully selected.
 You will join a half-day elephant activity.
 Others will join you.
 It is not private.
 Your activity today includes preparing a treat for these majestic animals.
 You will also feed them a self-made delicacy.

-Change to a typical Thai farmer’s dress and join them in their favourite activity which is playing in the water.
+Change to a typical Thai farmer’s dress and join them in their favorite activity which is playing in the water.
 There are plenty of photo opportunities.
-You will learn about the Asian elephant, an animal which is unfortunately under threat of extinction.
+You will learn about the Asian elephant, an animal that is unfortunately under threat of extinction.
 We will enjoy lunch at the camp.

 A gentle Trek to the Karen Village

 After lunch, it is a short drive to the starting point of the trek.
 Here you can find more about the history and background of hill tribe trekking in Chiang Mai.
 This afternoon we will walk mostly uphill.
 We will follow a high mountain trail along a sparkling stream with crystal clear water until we reach a camp beside a waterfall.
 Here we will stay for a while, enjoying a swim in the cold pool.
-After this, we will trek further up the mountain to a first Karen village.
+After this, we will trek further up the mountain to the first Karen village.
 Here we will stop for a chat and say hello to the many pig.
 Then we are set for the final stage to the Karen village where we will spend the night.